avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/QUICKSTART.md

 `DUID` - Unique ID used in creation of device on IoTConnect dashboard

+## Changing perspectives
+When finished press the Terminate button (red "square") next to the Resume button.

+To debug again, press the debug button.

+To return to C/C++ development, select the "Window", then "Perspective", then "Open perspective", then "C/C++ project".

+To return to debugging/running, select the "Window", then "Perspective", then "Open perspective", then "Debug".
 ***Please note:*** current version (07/09/2023) does not allow erasing whatever was typed in, so be careful.
 If typo was made - you'll need to reboot the board and start anew.

 Example expected behaviour: